-Each year, the Supervisory Board and its Governance, Nomination and Remuneration Committee review the Supervisory Board profile and individual Supervisory Board member independence.
-The Supervisory Board profile includes a commitment to diversity in its membership in terms of gender, age and nationality.
+Each year, the Supervisory Board and its Governance, Nomination and Remuneration Committee (GN&RC) review the Supervisory Board profile which reflects the desired composition of the Supervisory Board and hence, the objectives to be met in establishing and maintaining an independent board reflecting diversity in its membership in terms of gender, age and nationality, with the required skill, expertise and experience.
+Individual Supervisory Board member independence is also reviewed on an annual basis by the Supervisory Board and the GN&RC.